 Unsuccessful suppliers will be debriefed by Procurement Services, upon request.

 The solicitation will specify if the award will be made to one or more suppliers.

 Contracts are binding legal agreements between the Government of Alberta and the supplier.
 Goods and services must be supplied as specified in the contract.
 Changes to any contract issued by Procurement Services are invalid unless authorized by Procurement Services prior to the goods or services being delivered.
 Any change to a contract will be made by a contract amendment issued by Procurement Services.

 Suppliers should not supply goods or services to Government of Alberta departments, unless a purchase order number is provided or the Government's Procurement Card is used for the purchase.

 Trade agreement thresholds

-The CPTPP, WTO GPA and CETA thresholds are based on SDR (Special Drawing Rights) and are recalculated every 2 years.
+The CPTPP, WTO GPA.
+CETA and TCA thresholds are based on SDR (Special Drawing Rights) and are recalculated every 2 years.
 The CFTA is also recalculated every 2 years.

 MASH includes any corporation or entity owned/controlled by a MASH (municipalities, publicly-funded academic/health/social service entities and school boards) entity.

-Crown corporations include Crown corporations, commercial enterprises, and other entities owned/controlled by the Party (GOA) through ownership interest.
+Crown corporations include Crown corporations, provincial corporations, commercial enterprises, and other entities owned/controlled by the party (Government of Alberta) through ownership interest.